tutordelphia/travis-intro-ruby/README.md

 ## Next step

-In [the grand finale](../../tree/05.deployment-pt2), we will push create a GitHub Release!
+In [the grand finale](../../tree/06.deployment-pt2), we will create a GitHub Release!